Allyson-Robert/X-LAB_Plotting_Manager/docs/dataspecs.md

 - Clean separation between data and code
 - Easy sharing across users and teams

-Together with the Data Creation Window, dataspecs transform analysis workflows from scattered scripts into a **coherent, modern, configuration-driven system**.
+Together with the Data Creation Window, datasets transform analysis workflows from scattered scripts into a **coherent, modern, configuration-driven system**.